- Chart

 Data Sources:

-- Financial Data Providers (e.g., Morningstar, Bloomberg - for general ETF data and AUM/volume trends)
+- Financial Data Providers (e.g., Morningstar, ETF.com - for general market context and historical data)

 Disclaimers:

-This information is for informational purposes only and should not be considered investment advice.
-ETF performance can vary, and past performance is not indicative of future results.
+This information is for educational purposes only and should not be considered investment advice.
+Past performance is not indicative of future results.
 Investors should consult with a qualified financial advisor before making any investment decisions.
-Market share data for niche ETFs can be approximate and subject to change.
+Data on market share and AUM are estimates and may vary across sources.
+Specific data points like AUM and historical performance are illustrative and based on general industry knowledge; actual real-time data should be verified from the issuer's official reports.

 AI Summarization is directionally correct and might not be accurate.